Yogesh7920/Tiger-Compiler/README.md

     Name: Yogesh R
     Roll Number: 111801047

+# Command-line argumants
+- --pp -> pretty print the .tig code.
+- --ast -> print the ast of the code.

 # Lab Assignments
 ## Lab 4: Pretty printing for Tiger.
 - check the target/pp.sml for the color code of different words.